hrokr/install_scripts/lessons-learned.md

 that font and spacing is messed up as well as missing line numbers (because I deleted the machiene's .vimrc) but it's better than nothing.

+## Replacing that annoying 127 error (or 1, 9, etc) in oh-my-zsh
+In the .zshrc file to get that annoying 127 arrow to display as just a red x, do the following:

+POWERLEVEL9K_STATUS_VERBOSE=false
+POWERLEVEL9K_STATUS_OK_IN_NON_VERBOSE=true

+The first line make the red x’s but also wrecks the checkmarks The second line fixes that.